Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 if the device you’re running on can support your game at 60 fps.
 But less-powerful devices, which includes the simulator, can’t support that frame rate.

+SpriteKit tries to draw frames as fast as possible, up to 60 FPS.
+However, if `update(_:)` takes too long, or if SpriteKit has to draw more sprites than the hardware can handle at one time, the frame rate might decrease.

 As the game runs, you’ll notice a rapid decrease in the frame rate.
 Not only does the graphics processor have to deal with increasing amounts of geometry, the physics engine has to deal with an increasing number of collisions, which also negatively affects your frame rate.